 Create your design

 I drew a rough plan on paper, marking where the outlets and light switches were.
-At this point, my children suggested that we add task lighting above each section for the cozy, inviting look.
+At this point, my children suggested that we add task lighting above each section for a cozy, inviting look.
 This became a personal touch to the design and made the whole process truly collaborative.

 Build the Bases